datawithRakshith/Python_MoviesIndustry_EDA/README.md

 ![image](https://github.com/user-attachments/assets/3b43a698-6431-4080-ab83-dc732f833983)

-**Question 4 Conclusion:** We recommend that Our Company focus their cast and crew search to individuals who consistently score at least 1.0 on the VAR score.
-We can, with a high level of confidence, conclude that these individuals will elevate the overall production.

 ## Question 5: How much money should you spend on a movie to win an Oscar?

 In this analysis we will join the `imdb_budgets_df` and `awards_df` dataframes so that we explore correlations between budgets and Oscar wins.
 We first look at a distribution of the budget for movies that have been Oscar-nominated.
 We also look at the win rates for the nominated movies so that we can establish the minimum number of nominations required to secure at least one win.
 For this analysis the minimum number or nominations